aboueleyes/cms-scrapper/README.md

 > cd cms-scrapper/
 > sudo pip3 install -r requirements.txt
 ```
-Also you need mpv or vlc to stream the videos and youtube-dl to download
+Also you need mpv or vlc to stream the videos

 ## Usage
 ```bash